mahamtaj29/Chatbot_for_BearIT/README.md

 # BearBot Chat Application

 BearBot is a React-based chat application featuring a chatbot that provides information about various topics such as About Us, Courses, and FAQs.
 The application uses a typewriter effect for messages and includes Tailwind CSS for styling.
 This project also integrates with an API to fetch bot responses.

+## T3 Stack
+The project is built using t3 Stack.
+The “T3 Stack” is a web development stack made by Theo focused on simplicity, modularity, and full-stack typesafety.
+The core pieces are Next.js, TypeScript, Tailwind CSS, tRPC, Prisma, and NextAuth.js.

 ## Live Demo